personium/website/src/unit-administrator/tutorial.md

 ---
 id: tutorial
-title: Personium Unit management tutorial
+title: Payout of Cell tutorial
-sidebar_label: Create Cell
+sidebar_label: Payout of Cell
 ---

 **\* This document is intended for those who use Personium Version 1.6.15 or later.**